3 New Year’s Resolutions to Ensure a Great Year

 - Never again be jealous of anything anyone else has.

 - Never again blame anyone else for anything you don’t have.

 Seek What You Can Give Instead of What You Can Get

 Regardless of what we get, the newness wears away.
 Over time, despite how much we wanted something, the satisfaction slowly fades.
 We become used to having it, and we want to get to something else.
 Conversely, giving doubles the joy.

 We feel useful for giving, and seeing how good giving makes the other person feel doubles the goodness.
 That feeling makes us want to give something else.
 We have to have something in order to give it, so we find creative ways to get that thing we want to give.

 Trying to Attain or Obtain Something for Others

-Trying to attain something for someone else motivates us more than trying to attain something for selfish reasons.
+Trying to attain something for someone else motivates us more than trying to achieve something for selfish reasons.

 That may apply the first time.
 When we give, though, it feels great.
-When we see the reaction from the people to whom we give and see how it makes them feel, we grow to appreciate giving over getting.
+When we see the people’s reaction after giving them a gift and see how it makes them feel, we grow to appreciate giving over getting.

 Interestingly enough, people will want to give us stuff too!
-People giving us stuff feels so much nicer than getting stuff for ourselves.
-We feel quadruple great because we gave and someone gave to us, and they fee double great because they gave and saw how much we loved it.
+People giving us stuff feels so much nicer than getting things for ourselves.
+We feel quadruple-great because we gave and someone gave to us, and they feel double-great because they gave and saw how much we loved it.